acrolinx/sidebar-sdk-cpp/README.md

 Also note that "Visual C++ 2017 redistributable x86" is a run time requirement.
 Download from [Microsoft](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

+## Using the SDK

+TODO:// update URL

+For simplified development experience get SDK from [Nuget](https://www.nuget.org/)

+Make sure to register the DLL before executing your application.

+For handy registration you can use this [utility](https://github.com/acrolinx/sidebar-demo-cpp)

 ## Getting Started

 See: [Sidebar demo](https://github.com/acrolinx/sidebar-demo-cpp/blob/master/README.md).